Matcha and intermittent fasting: what no one tells you

 Autophagy is primarily activated by sustained energy deficit.

-That's well established.
+That is well established.

 Does matcha "activate" autophagy on its own?